Chemical weapons in World War I: Disposal methods of chemical weapons

 After World War I, the United States, Germany, the United Kingdom and other nations had stockpiles of unfired weapons.
 It has been estimated that 125 million tons of toxic gases were used to manufacture bombs, grenades and shells.
 The remaining weapons were destroyed, dismantled, and disposed of in oceans and seas.
-It was believed that the chemicals would be diluted when disposed of in the ocean, and therefore ocean and sea dumping was a “safe and convenient” practice.
+It was believed that the chemicals would be diluted when disposed of in the ocean, and therefore ocean and sea dumping was a "safe and convenient" practice.
 Hundreds of thousands of tons of chemical agents, such as sulphur mustard, cyanogen chloride and arsine oil, were disposed of at sea.
 Chemical weapons have since washed up on shorelines and been found by fishers, causing injuries and, in some cases, death.
 Other disposal methods included land burials and incineration.
-After World War 1, “chemical shells made up 35 percent of French and German ammunition supplies, 25 percent British and 20 percent American”.
+After World War 1, "chemical shells made up 35 percent of French and German ammunition supplies, 25 percent British and 20 percent American".
 Weapons that contained chemicals such as bromine, chlorine and nitroaromatic were burned.
 The thermal destruction of chemical weapons negatively impacted the ecological environment of disposal sites.
-For example, in Verdun, France, the thermal destruction of weapons “resulted in severe metal contamination of upper 4-10 cm of topsoil” at the Place à Gas disposal site.
+For example, in Verdun, France, the thermal destruction of weapons "resulted in severe metal contamination of upper 4–10 cm of topsoil" at the Place à Gas disposal site.

 Gases used

 Long-term health effects

-Soldiers who claimed to have been exposed to chemical warfare have often presented unusual medical conditions which has led to much controversy.
-The lack of information has left doctors, patients, and their families in the dark in terms of prognosis and treatment.
-Nerve agents such as sarin, tabun, and soman are believed to have the most significant long-term health effects.
-Chronic fatigue and memory loss have been reported to last up to three years after exposure.
+Soldiers who claimed to have been exposed to chemical warfare often presented unusual medical conditions which has led to much controversy.
+The lack of information left doctors, patients, and their families in the dark in terms of prognosis and treatment.
+Nerve agents such as sarin, tabun, and soman are believed to have had the most significant long-term health effects.
+Chronic fatigue and memory loss were reported to last up to three years after exposure.
 In the years following World War One, there were many conferences held in attempts to abolish the use of chemical weapons altogether, such as the Washington Naval Conference (1921–22), Geneva Conference (1923–25) and the World Disarmament Conference (1933).
 The United States was an original signatory of the Geneva Protocol in 1925, but the US Senate did not ratify it until 1975.

 Although the health effects are generally chronic in nature, the exposures were generally acute.
 A positive correlation has been proven between exposure to mustard agents and skin cancers, other respiratory and skin conditions, leukemia, several eye conditions, bone marrow depression and subsequent immunosuppression, psychological disorders and sexual dysfunction.
-Chemicals used in the production of chemical weapons have also left residues in the soil where the weapons were used.
-The chemicals that have been detected can cause cancer and can affect the brain, blood, liver, kidneys and skin.
+Chemicals used in the production of chemical weapons also left residues in the soil where the weapons were used.
+The chemicals that were detected can cause cancer and can affect the brain, blood, liver, kidneys and skin.
 The development and production of chemical weapons threatened public health and introduced a new set of challenges.
 Not only did war gasses like mustard and chlorine endanger the lives of soldiers, but also threatened the safety of workers who manufactured them.